Google Business Profile chat for contractors in 2026

 Clean up the Google Business Profile, service-area pages, reviews, photos, and local signals that drive qualified calls.

-Open local SEO resources →Service page, review, booking, profile, website
+Read the contractor SEO guide →Service page, review, booking, profile, website

 Use this before changing the Google Business Profile website link so Maps traffic lands on the right call, quote, review, profile, or website path.